goglesquirmintontheiii/HyperBitmap/Readme.md

 Expect problems.
 If you run into swapped colors or any bug/error please create an issue.

-If you have questions or concerns message me on Discord @ https://discord.gg/yuQNH7Ng2b Username konnichiwa#5962
+If you have questions or concerns message me on Discord @ cloud pfp#6907